 An Angular pipe is a function that transforms input values to output values for

 display in a view.

 You can also write your own custom pipes.
 Read more in the page on pipes.

 A provider creates a new instance of a dependency for the dependency injection system.
 It relates a lookup token to code—sometimes called a “recipe”—that can create a dependency value.

-Most applications consist of many screens or views.
-The user navigates among them by clicking links and buttons, and performing other similar actions that cause the application to replace one view with another.
+Most apps consist of many screens or views.
+The user navigates among them by clicking links and buttons, and performing other similar actions that cause the app to replace one view with another.